Skip to main content

 5.7.2 Additional Information

-Applicants are reminded that the Board's discretion to seek additional information/further submissions will not necessarily be used to remedy deficiencies in the original application submissions.
+Applicants are reminded that the Commission's discretion to seek additional information/further submissions will not necessarily be used to remedy deficiencies in the original application submissions.
 Use of these powers can create delays and prevent the expeditious handling of casework.

-The Board may request an applicant to submit an Natura Impact Statement (NIS) in accordance with section 177T(5) of the Planning and Development Act 2000 as amended.
+The Commission may request an applicant to submit an Natura Impact Statement (NIS) in accordance with section 177T(5) of the Planning and Development Act 2000 as amended.
 Where such a statement is requested a notice must be published by the applicant not more than 2 weeks prior to submitting the NIS.
 Article 214B of the Planning and Development Regulations sets out details in relation to the information to be contained in the public notice.
-Submissions or observations may subsequently be made to the Board relating to the effects of the proposed development on any European site.
-When an NIS is submitted to the Board in these circumstances a fee is payable.
+Submissions or observations may subsequently be made to the Commission relating to the effects of the proposed development on any European site.
+When an NIS is submitted to the Commission in these circumstances a fee is payable.
 In the event of an applicant not submitting a Natura Impact Statement when requested within the specified period the application shall be deemed to be withdrawn.

 5.7.3 Oral Hearings and Meetings

-The Board may hold a meeting or meetings where such is likely to resolve any issue with the applicant or any disagreement between the applicant and any other party or where the meeting would facilitate the efficient holding of an oral hearing.
+The Commission may hold a meeting or meetings where such is likely to resolve any issue with the applicant or any disagreement between the applicant and any other party or where the meeting would facilitate the efficient holding of an oral hearing.
 A meeting may take place either before an oral hearing, or during an adjournment of an oral hearing or after an oral hearing.
-A written record will be taken of any meeting and this record will be made available by the Board to all participants.
+A written record will be taken of any meeting and this record will be made available by the Commission to all participants.

 The inspector or inspectorate team dealing with the application will not be available for discussions with the applicant or any other party except through formal meetings or oral hearings.